lastlegume/lastlegume.github.io/_posts/2023-12-15-latex_tutorial.markdown

 # Basic LaTeX skills

 This [tutorial](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) from Overleaf is very detailed and should teach the basics of how to use LaTeX.
 In short, there is a header called a preamble that is used for configuring settings, and the rest of the document is shown in the pdf unless commented.
-Exactly what is written will not be shown, but this allows for a wide variety of customization and interesting formatting.
+Exactly what is written will not be shown (i.e. having two spaces will not appear to be double the length of one space), but this allows for a wide variety of customization and interesting formatting.
 From here on, I'll assume that anyone reading knows the content of the tutorial at least somewhat well so that explanations can be simplified.
-Keep in mind that newline is `\\` in LaTeX and not just enter.
+Keep in mind that newline is `\\` or `\newline` in LaTeX and not just enter.

 # Question Writing